BunsDev/iMO/README.md

 provided as a service that they're continously paying for...(with `deux`
 and `grace`, or neither).
 Either way, the result of hot `wind` (*hamsin* in
 Hebrew), is a synonym for gilt or debt in Sanskrit, where they share a

- word with sin).
+word with sin.
 Those who know when to `fold`...may net a profit (as

-an increase to the total debt in the system); otherwise get `clocked`:
+an increase to the total debt in the system); otherwise get `clocked`;

-"yester-day's price is not today's price" in !MO. `_balances` 18% re-
+"yesterday's price is not today's price" in !MO.
+Only 34% of the TVL
-insurance.
-Only 34% of the TVL actually pays 18% for it out of pocket
+ actually pays 18% for it out of pocket (adding ETH to `wind.debit`),
-(bringing  funds from outside of the protocol, adding to `wind.debit`),

 or the rest simply pay with their QD (decreasing `wind.credit`): both
-`wind` and `carry` together compose the real collateralisation of QD.
+`wind` and `carry` together compose the real collateralisation of QD...

-`Work`.credit is a virtual debt (in ETH units or another reference price),
-fully backed by an equivalent debit from `carry`, this allocation (1:1) is
-made by `borrow` (must advance LTV with `msg.value` or calling `put`)

 ### Through de*ferral* reserve (not federal)